The award will provide $650,000 over three years, in support of:

 Provide budget information for three years using the budget grid in the online application.
 Also complete the Foundation’s budget justification form, which can be downloaded from the uploads section of the online application.
+The budget justification should map tightly to the activities and staffing described in the narrative.
 The total budget can be up to $650,000.
-It can include an indirect cost allowance of up to 15 percent of total direct costs.
+This total includes the planning period costs and an indirect cost allowance of up to 15 percent of all direct costs.

 If funds to the public agency or nonprofit organization exceed $50,000, complete a separate subcontract budget and budget justification.
 (The forms can be downloaded from the uploads section of the online application.)
 Subcontract funds $50,000 or less do not require separate forms, but must be explained in detail in the primary budget justification.

 Short CV/Resume of PI (5 page maximum)

 Include education; position history; recent and relevant publications; grants, roles and products related to work with policymakers and practitioners; leadership roles within the institution; and evidence of mentoring others.

 Short CV/Resume for lead from the public agency or nonprofit organization (5 page maximum)

 Include education, position history, key roles and responsibilities at the current agency or organization, positions or products related to work with researchers.